-6. Effective Teaching and Learning
+6 Effective Teaching and Learning

-We understand that people learn best in different ways and we use a range of teaching and learning styles to cater for the differing needs of our children and to utilise the different strengths of our teachers.
-We believe that effective teaching and learning must be based around the stage of development and levels of experience that children have already acquired.
+We understand that all pupils learn in different ways and we use a range of teaching and learning styles to cater for the differing needs of our children and to utilise the different strengths of our teachers.
+We believe that effective teaching and learning must be based around the stage of development and levels of experience that children have already acquired and adapt our teaching to the needs of the learners.

 We want to provide a stimulating learning environment at Hurlingham, which sets the climate for learning and promotes high quality work by the children.
-Effective teaching is when teachers challenge and inspire pupils, expecting the most of them.
+Effective teaching is when teachers challenge and inspire pupils, ensuring high expectations for all with appropriate adaptations.